PsiQ/bartiq/README.md

 ## What is bartiq

-Bartiq is a library that allows to analyze a quantum routines and calculate symbolic expressions for quantum resource estimates (QRE).
+Bartiq is a library that allows one to analyze quantum algorithms and calculate symbolic expressions for quantum resource estimates (QRE).

 ## Installation